schaubia/HealthyFood/README.md

 ## 📊 How It Works

 ### Food Recognition
-- Uses **ResNet50** pre-trained on ImageNet
+- Uses ViT
-- Identifies food items from 1000+ classes
+- Identifies food items from 101 classes
 - Provides confidence scores for top 5 predictions

 ### Nutritional Analysis